What you need to know about the basics of fertility testing

 Exploring the basics of fertility testing

 The first one that comes to mind is the hysterosalpingogram or HSG.
-This is a test occurs in an outpatient radiology center.
-It examines the inside of the uterus and the fallopian tubes using X-ray and a contrast material.
+This is a test that examines the inside of the uterus and the fallopian tubes using X-ray and a contrast material.
 This test enables the radiologist to take pictures of the contrast material (dye) as it passes through the uterus into the fallopian tubes.
 This test helps to determine whether there is a problem with the uterus or tubes such as.
 These problems include tubal blockage, fluid in the tubes, abnormal shape/structure of the uterus, polyp, fibroids and scar tissue

 Cycle day 3 labs help evaluate your ovarian reserve (how many eggs you have left).
 This test gives us a bird’s eye view of your ovarian reserve.
 It helps the physician choose the right course of treatment for you.
 Ovarian reserve gives us an indication of the quantity and quality of the eggs a woman has.
 We test both estradiol and FSH hormones on cycle day 3 of full flow.
 Our physicians may also measure your ovaries or do a follicle count with an ultrasound, in the beginning of the cycle, to further help evaluate ovarian reserve.
 This is a key component of the basics of fertility testing.